Artificial Intelligence and Computer Networks

 Curricula: Revamped Curriculum in Informatics from 2025

-The course “Artificial Intelligence and Computer Networks” explores the role of AI in analyzing, optimizing, and managing network infrastructures.
-It introduces core machine learning techniques, from decision trees and clustering algorithms to neural networks and reinforcement learning, with applications in QoS management, anomaly detection, traffic load prediction, and node energy management.
-The course combines theory with hands-on Python/Colab labs, where students apply algorithms to flow data and network topologies.
-Its goal is to provide both a conceptual understanding of AI principles and practical skills for developing intelligent and efficient approaches to modern network management.
+The course “Artificial Intelligence and Computer Networks” examines the role of AI in the analysis, optimization, and management of network infrastructures.
+It presents core machine learning techniques—from decision trees and clustering algorithms to neural networks and reinforcement learning—with applications in QoS, anomaly detection, load prediction, and energy management of nodes.

 Upon completion of the course, students will be able to: